AlexiaDelorme/project-spacex/testing/TESTING.md

 - [x] Click each breadcrumd links, confirm they take the user to the corresponding page.
 - [x] For a user that has no bookings yet, confirm that you get a message displaying that there are no upcoming/past bookings with a button to browse for trips.
 Click on the link and confirm that it takes you to the search all trips page.
 - [x] Search for a trip and complete the checkout process untill your booking is confirmed.
 Access the "Bookings" page and confirm that the trip you just booked now appears within your upcoming trips.
 - [x] For testing purposes, I created a trip with a past departure date.
-I was therefore able to book for a trip with a past value date and it indeed showed as "Past trips" in the booking page.
+I was therefore able to book for a trip with a past departure date and it indeed showed as "Past trips" in the booking page.
 - [x] For each past/upcoming trips, confirm that the following information is displayed:
     - Booking reference
     - Destination name